 Water Theft Policy

-Consolidated Utility District does not tolerate water theft or the manipulation of water meters.
+CUD does not tolerate water theft or the manipulation of water meters.
 We make every attempt to assure that all the water produced is metered and sold.
 If you suspect someone is using water that is not metered, please call CUD immediately.
 We will send someone to investigate and disconnect and secure the violation.
-CUD discourages anyone from obtaining water from the distribution system by any unauthorized means.

-CUD's policy for tampering or unauthorized use of the public water system is:
+Our policy regarding tampering or unauthorized use of the public water system is:

-Unmetered water use is any attempt to obtain water with the intent to avoid paying for the water used.
+- Unmetered water use is any attempt to obtain water with the intent to avoid paying for the water used.
 These types of connections are not only illegal, but they could threaten the quality of water that is delivered to your home or business.
-Examples may include:

-An attempt to obtain water without paying for the use of the water.
+- Any attempt to obtain water without paying for the use of the water is called a meter bypass.